-Environmental Biology student Whitney Lambert (B.S.
+Environmental biology student Whitney Lambert (B.S.
 '16) took first place in the IMAGIN Student Poster Competition in the Best Cartographic Design Category.
-The competition was held in Lansing, MI on April 5, 2016.
+The competition was held in Lansing, Mich., on April 5, 2016.

 Cornerstone University and Kentwood Community Church invite you to attend a live-stream of Willow Creek Association's Global Leadership Summit on August 11 and 12.
 This two-day leadership development event, originating from suburban Chicago, will feature speakers including Melinda Gates, Alan Mulally, Bill Hybels, John C. Maxwell and more.

 Cornerstone University's Professional & Graduate Studies division launched its first doctorate degree program this month.
 The Doctorate of Education (Ed.D.) in Organizational Leadership and Development is designed for individuals who have completed a regionally accredited master's degree.
 It will equip students to effectively lead organizations through evidence-based decision making.